 - The priority of features from the perspective of licence holders and the licensing team

 - How the user experience worked for users

 - How the various features could work together

 Local Digital Fund bid

-We have applied to round 6 of the DLUHC Local Digital Fund, seeking funding for an Alpha collaboration with the councils of North Tyneside, Basingstoke and Deane and Hart.
-The title of this Alpha is 'exploring and prototyping a digital service for taxi licence holders to manage their licenses'.
+We successfully applied to round 6 of the DLUHC Local Digital Fund, seeking funding for an Alpha collaboration with the councils of North Tyneside, Basingstoke and Deane and Hart.
+The title of this Alpha is 'exploring and prototyping a digital service for taxi licence holders to manage their licences'.

 This Alpha will build on our existing Discovery and Alpha work to explore this problem in multiple local authority settings, asking:

 - Are licensing user needs common across different local authorities?

 - Can these needs be met with a consistent, scalable digital service solution?